ojacques/mkdocs-git-committers-plugin-2/README.md

 This "v2" differs from the original by:

-* Fetch contributors directly from GitHub
+- Fetch contributors directly from GitHub
-* Eliminate the need to match git commit logs with entries in GitHub, and thus GitHub API calls
+- Eliminate the need to match git commit logs with entries in GitHub, and thus GitHub API calls
-* No more risk of matching the incorrect contributor as the information comes directly from GitHub
+- No more risk of matching the incorrect contributor as the information comes directly from GitHub
-* last_commit_date is now populated with local git info
+- last_commit_date is now populated with local git info
-* No need for GitHub personal access token, as there are no more GitHub GraphQL API calls
+- No need for GitHub personal access token, as there are no more GitHub GraphQL API calls

 All of the above massively improves accuracy and performances.

 Note: the plugin configuration in `mkdocs.yml` still uses the original `git-committers` sections.

+## Limitations

+- The contributors relies on what is available on GitHub.
+This means that for new files,the local build will report no contributors.
+  When the file is merged, the contributors will be added normally.
+- For now, Git submodule is not supported and will report no contributors.

 ## Setup